Woodlands double murders: Court of Appeal

 After hearing the appeal, the five-judge Court of Appeal spent five months before deciding to dismiss Teo's appeal and affirming his death sentence on 23 February 2022.
 Justice Judith Prakash, who delivered the verdict, stated that the High Court was correct to identify that Teo did not suffer from diminished responsibility based on his post-killing behaviour and attempts to hide traces of his crime.
 Justice Prakash also laid out that Teo's reported symptoms were not consistent with the testimonies of his co-workers and family members, which meant that Teo did not suffer from major depressive disorder at all, since he did not display a depressed mood for most of the day nearly everyday or other symptoms like significant weight loss, insomnia or hypersomnia.
 Having accepted the major points of the lower court's judgement, Justice Prakash and her fellow four judges thus disapproved Teo's appeal and further condemned him to hang for Zi Ning's and Cheong's murders.

 Clemency petition

-Thuraisingam confirmed that his client will appeal to the President of Singapore Halimah Yacob for clemency as a final recourse to avoid execution.
+After the loss of his appeal, Thuraisingam confirmed that his client would appeal to the President of Singapore for clemency as a final recourse to avoid execution.
+However, it was revealed in 2025 that Teo's clemency petition was denied by the President.

+Legal challenge against Pacc Act

+In December 2023, Teo Ghim Heng was one of the 36 death row inmates who filed a legal motion to challenge the newly enacted Post-Appeal Applications in Capital Cases Act (Pacc Act), which was designed to manage the last-minute appeals made by death row prisoners who exhausted all avenues of appeal.
+Teo and his fellow plaintiffs argued that the new law was discriminatory against death row inmates and it would stall the last chances of the convicts' access to justice, which may lead to an unfair legal process.
+However, Justice Hoo Sheau Peng of the High Court dismissed the appeal, citing that the law was implemented in light of the rising number of inmates filing last-minute appeals before their executions and abusing of court processes, and its purpose was to sift out appeals that were made without merit.
+She also said that the legal rights of the death row prisoners were not violated by the provisions of the Act, since the law was not passed for enforcement yet.
+A follow-up appeal by the same 36 plaintiffs was dismissed by the Court of Appeal on 27 March 2024.